2012 Audi Q7 Interior

 Critics say the Audi Q7 upholds Audi’s reputation for high-quality, well-equipped interiors.
 The Q7 comes standard with features like leather upholstery, heated front seats, parking sensors and a power tailgate.
 On a BMW X5, these features all cost extra.

 But reviewers spend most of their time talking about its Multi Media Interface (MMI) system.
 In the past, most found it difficult and cumbersome to use, though some reviewers say it just takes some practice to master.
 The system works with voice commands and a remote joystick controlling a 3D display.
 This year, the Audi Q7 gets an optional upgrade to the Audi Connect navigation system that’s based on Google Earth, and adds a Wi-Fi hot spot that can support up to eight connected devices.

 - "Like all Audis, the Q7 ranks high when it comes to its interior.
 The dash layout is driver-oriented, and Audi's MMI is relatively easy to use once you've had some practice.” -- Edmunds

 - "The MMI system thoughtfully leaves routine climate adjustments to separate controls, but it absorbs most audio functions, rendering many distracting and time consuming.
 Interacting with MMI for navigation and vehicle-system settings also takes time.” -- Consumer Guide

 If you need more space than the Audi Q7 can offer, take a look at the Acura MDX.
 With a maximum of 83.5 cubic feet, it has one of the largest cargo holds in its class.
-And even with all that extra space, reviewers say it has surprisingly sporty driving dynamics for such a roomy luxury crossover.

 - "Handy, open storage spaces are lacking.
 The front console has two cupholders and covered storage for a cell phone, but not much more." -- Consumer Guide